-- NordVPN is our top recommendation for Ubuntu.
-It offers excellent speeds, strong security features, and a dedicated Ubuntu app.
+- NordVPN is my top recommendation for Ubuntu.
+It’s fast, with an excellent set of security tools, a large network, and a dedicated Ubuntu app.

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.